webevoexp/webevo/Results/README.md

 removedXPath - Applicable for NODE_REMOVED.
 The XPath of the removed node in the target page.

-Dynamic? - Indicate whether a change reported by the DOMTree-based detection module is a content-based change or not.
-Y or N.
+Dynamic? - Based on "dynamic.txt", mark Y or N to indicate whether a change reported by the DOMTree-based detection module is a content-based change or not.

 DOM - Manually check whether a change reported by the DOMTree-based detection module is correct.
 Mark it as true positive or false positive.